 Clean the fennel by removing the base and the tougher outer leaves, then cut them into even wedges.

-Steam them for 10-12 minutes, using a steamer or simply a steaming basket, until they are tender but still slightly crunchy.
+Steam them for 10–12 minutes using a steamer or, more simply, a steaming basket, until they are tender but still slightly crunchy.

-Once cooked, transfer them to a serving dish.
+Once cooked, transfer them to a serving plate.

-Wash and chop the parsley using a mixer or a manual herb chopper (my favorite), squeeze half a lemon with the citrus juicer and coarsely chop the capers with a mezzaluna, after previously desalting them.
+Wash and chop the parsley with a mixer or with a manual herb chopper (my favorite), squeeze half a lemon with a citrus juicer and coarsely chop the capers with a mezzaluna, after having previously rinsed them.

-Emulsify in a bowl olive oil with the juice and grated zest of half a lemon, salt, and pepper.
+In a bowl, emulsify the olive oil with the juice and grated zest of half a lemon, salt, and pepper.

-At this point, all you have to do is assemble the dish: take the cooked fennel and dress them with the lemon sauce, then distribute the capers, chopped parsley, and sliced almonds, previously toasted in a small pan.
+At this point, you just need to assemble the dish: take the cooked fennel and dress them with the lemon sauce, then distribute the capers, chopped parsley, and sliced almonds, previously toasted in a pan.
 If necessary, adjust the salt.

-And here is your side dish ready, to be served immediately.
-Simple but full of flavor, fresh and seasonal, it will win everyone over at the first bite.
+And here is your side dish ready, to be brought straight to the table.
+Simple yet full of flavor, fresh and seasonal, it will win everyone over at the first taste.
 I’m sure of it.

 Storage and Tips

-Storage: Steamed fennel can be stored in the refrigerator, in an airtight container, for 1-2 days.
-I recommend seasoning and adding the almonds only at the time of serving.
+Storage: steamed fennel can be stored in the refrigerator, in an airtight container, for 1–2 days.
+I recommend dressing and adding the almonds only when serving.

-Tips: I recommend serving the side dish warm or at room temperature: perfect also as a dish to prepare in advance.
+Tips: I recommend serving the side dish warm or at room temperature: it’s perfect as a make-ahead dish.

 FAQ

-You can use pine nuts, hazelnuts, or walnuts, always slightly toasted.
+You can use pine nuts, hazelnuts, or walnuts, all lightly toasted.

-How can I cook fennel without a steamer?
+How can I cook fennel if I don’t have a steamer?

-You can boil them in slightly salted water for 8-10 minutes until they are tender but still crunchy, then drain well before seasoning.
+You can boil them in lightly salted water for 8–10 minutes, until they are tender but still crunchy, then drain them well before dressing.